-This review gives stakeholders the opportunity to comment on the technical aspects of the proposed biosecurity measures.
-In particular, comments are sought on the appropriateness of the measures or alternative measures that would provide equivalent risk management outcomes.
+Stakeholders were given the opportunity to comment on the technical aspects of the proposed biosecurity measures.
+In particular, comments were sought on the appropriateness of the measures or alternative measures that would provide equivalent risk management outcomes.

-The department will consider formal submissions on this review and may also consult with stakeholders.
-The department will then prepare a final report, taking into account stakeholder comments.
+The department considered formal submissions on this review.
+The department then prepared a final report, taking into account stakeholder comments.

-The final review will be published on the department's website along with a notice advising stakeholders of the release.
-The department will also notify the proposer, the registered stakeholders and the WTO Secretariat about the release of the final report.
+The final review is published on the department's website along with a notice advising stakeholders of the release.
+The department will notify the proposer, the registered stakeholders and the WTO Secretariat about the release of the final report.
 Publication of the final report represents the end of the process.
 The conditions recommended in the final report will form the basis of any future importations.